forestnd/MY-NAS/README.md

      1. Media converter (Planning on doing)
      2. Dymamic IP updater (Planning on doing)
  5. Lockdown the NAS server (Planning on doing)
-     1. Disable root user
+     1. Disable root user (Planning on doing)
-     2. Enable Firewall
+     2. Enable Firewall (Planning on doing)
-     3. Lock down all ports
+     3. Lock down all ports (Planning on doing)
-     4. Enable ports
+     4. Enable ports (Planning on doing)
         1. 80
         2. 443